Personal Injury Claims are at an all-time high in the UK but there is still a lot of confusion around key issues relating to these claims.

-Something that a lot of people are not aware of is the time limit for personal injury claims.
-Knowing personal injury claims time limits is extremely important as you or a family member could easily be affected by a personal injury at some point in the future.
+Something that a lot of people are not aware of is the time limit for Personal Injury Claims.
+Knowing what the time limits are is important as you or a family member could be affected by a Personal Injury at some point in the future.

-In the UK, the time period for making a personal injury claim is within three years of the date of the accident or within three years of realising that the accident or exposure was the cause of an injury or illness.
+In the UK, the period for making a Personal Injury Claim is within three years of the date of the accident or within three years of realising that the accident or exposure was the cause of an injury or illness.

 The reason for this is to protect people who have been exposed to hazardous substances such as asbestos, who might not become aware that they have been affected until years or even decades later.

-In the event of a fatality, the claims period would be within three years of the date of death or within three years of the death being linked to an accident.
-Often the claims process starts after the post-mortem has been carried out so there is evidence of the death being related to an accident or exposure.
+In the event of a fatality, the claims period would be within three years of the date of death or within three years of the death becoming linked to either an Accident or illness suffered as a result of exposure.

 In cases where a person dies whilst dealing with a personal injury claim, then the claims period would reset to three years from the date of their death.
 This gives the family time to start the claims process on their behalf.

-There are exceptions to the three year rule, with children and those being treated under the Mental Health Act 1983 being exempt.
-For children, the three year rule only comes into effect after their 18th birthday.
+There are exceptions to the three-year rule, with children and those having treatment under the Mental Health Act 1983 being exempt.
+For children, the three-year rule only comes into effect after their 18th birthday.

 Secondly is that witnesses might not remember exactly what happened and important details of the event can be over-looked.
 This is why it is always important to take action at the earliest possible time.